RG9-1485

 Day of the clones

 Let's face it, we're never going to make a ten page essay on a separation pad the raciest read on the Web.
-But these clones did cost a day, because they resulted in an extra site visit and then more effort to solve the problem.
+But poorly made clones of the RG9-1485 cost us a day, because they resulted in an extra engineering site visit and then more effort to solve the problem.
+It is far from the only problem we've ever had but it was galling because the actual problem was a bit of ill-fitting bent tinplate.
+If you work in IT support you will have similar experiences.

 The RG9-1485 is the paper separator pad for the HP Laserjet 5000 and Laserjet 5100 printers.
-Canon and HP have both withdrawn the part.
-We thought only compatibles were left, however after having the problem we got a few dozen more “ originals ”.
-After that, we are all in the “aftermarket ” where compatibles rule.
+Canon and HP may have withdrawn the part.
+Back in 2011 when this was written we thought only compatibles were left - no distributors were listing originals.
+After having the problem we got a few dozen more “originals”.
+Looking at HP Partsurfer in January 2014 the part is still listed, HP have generally been pretty good keeping the parts for commercial printers.
+Ultimately this part will be withdrawn.
+When they run out, we are all in the “aftermarket ” where compatibles rule.

 We're writing the problem up to record the specific issue.
-Mainly, however, this is a case-study of what goes wrong with compatible parts.
+Mainly, this is a case-study of what can go wrong with fairly simple parts - particularly compatible spares.

 Basically it's what you might expect.
 Compatibles can be little better than look-alikes that don't work well or stand up to much examination.
 That doesn't prove that it's impossible to make a compatible part at a good price, just that not every manufacturer does.